 Nowhere was the planning more developed than in Germany and France.
 Germany's 'Schlieffen Plan' provided for concentrating forces by rail rapidly along both the eastern and western boundaries.
 It was expected that the Russian Army would be slow to mobilise, so the strategy was to sweep rapidly through Belgium and Luxembourg, invade northern France and encircle around the north and west of Paris.
 Following a French surrender, expected within six weeks, the forces could then face the Russians.

 Two technologies that were crucial in shaping the First World War were railways and artillery.
 Railways provided the enormous logistical capacity needed to support huge armies in the field for years on end, including transportation of millions of artillery shells.
-Here, shells are being unloaded at Brielen, just north of Ypres, on 3 August 1917.
-The engine at the head of the train is one of 100 2-6-2T American ALCO steam engines built in 1917, whilst beyond it is a recently delivered British 40hp Simplex petrol engine tractor.
+Here shells are being unloaded at Brielen, just north of Ypres, on 3 August 1917.
+The engine at the head of the train is one of 100 2-6-2T American ALCO steam engines built in 1917, while beyond it is a recently delivered British 40hp Simplex petrol engined tractor.
+Q 5855.

 In the event, strong Belgian resistance, including extensive demolition of railway infrastructure, delayed the advance and the use of the network to supply German forces.
 Even a month after the occupation of Belgium, barely 15 per cent of the railway network was operating despite 26,000 workers being drafted in.